himotoyoshi/carray/docs/topics/CAObject.md

 sq.frozen?              # => true   (inherited from frozen base)
 ```

-The `:parent` slot accepts **one** CArray.
-The three examples above
+The `:parent` slot accepts **one** CArray. `CALink` and `CAPack` above
-(`CAIteratorArray`, `CALink`, `CAPack`) hold their sources in plain
-Ruby ivars instead — they are structurally multi-source (iterator,
+hold their sources in plain Ruby ivars instead — they are structurally
-multiple block arguments, list of CArrays) and don't fit the single
+multi-source (multiple block arguments, list of CArrays) and don't fit
-canonical-parent slot.
+the single canonical-parent slot.
 Use `:parent` only when there is a clear
 single antecedent.

 ### 3.5 Face mode (`face: true` + optional `:storage`)